apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.10.2

+We fixed some significant issues impacting users of the `azure` storage backend.
+If you use that backend you should upgrade:

+* Get extensions from uploadfs path so gzipped files are not all application/octet stream
+* Pass the content-encoding header properly.
+Please note that files already uploaded to `azure` with uploadfs are gzipped but do *not* have the correct header and so your webserver may not recognize them correctly, especially if used for CSS files and other text formats.
+You can resolve this by uploading them again.
+* `copyOut` now correctly reverses `copyIn` completely, including gunzipping the file if necessary.
+Without this change cropping, etc. did not work.
+* Default test path covers these issues correctly.

 ### CHANGES IN 1.10.1

 * If `replicateClusters` exists but is an empty array, the credential options are used instead.
 This was not a bug fix, exactly, but it is a nice "do what I mean" feature.